The Forgotten (Star Trek: Enterprise)

 "The Forgotten" is the seventy-second episode of the American science fiction television series Star Trek: Enterprise, the twentieth episode of season three.
-It first aired on April 28, 2004, on the UPN network in the United States.
+It first aired on April 28, 2004, on UPN in the United States.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise, registration NX-01.
 Season three of Enterprise features an ongoing story following an attack on Earth by previously unknown aliens called the Xindi - a group of five surviving races who each evolved on the same planet.
-The Enterprise enters the Delphic Expanse seeking to stop the superweapon with which the Xindi intend to destroy Earth.
+The Enterprise enters the Delphic Expanse seeking to stop the super-weapon with which the Xindi intend to destroy Earth.

 Plot

 Captain Archer tells the crew that they will continue their mission, but will remember the 18 crew members who died in the recent battle with the Xindi ("Azati Prime").
 He directs Enterprise to rendezvous with Degra.
 He also orders Commander Tucker to write a letter to the parents of Jane Taylor, a member of his engineering team who died in a recent battle.
-Also, Sub-Commander T'Pol discusses with Doctor Phlox the consequences of her Trellium addiction, and is troubled when he tells her the inability to control her emotions may be permanent.
+Also, Sub-Commander T'Pol discusses with Doctor Phlox the consequences of her Trellium addiction, and is troubled when he tells her the inability to fully control her emotions may be permanent.

-Arriving at a sphere, Enterprise is soon approached by Degra and Jannar's ship, who Archer then invite on board in an attempt to gain their trust.
+Arriving at a sphere, Enterprise is soon approached by Degra and Jannar's ship, who Archer then invites on board in an attempt to gain their trust.
 He then reveals his evidence: the Reptilian corpses and technology of the failed viral attack against 2004 Earth (per the episode "Carpenter Street"), images of the dying alien who attempted to destroy the ship, and scans of the interior of a sphere.
-He again reiterates that Humans and Xindi are pre-destined to form an alliance to stop the Sphere Builders' incursion in the future.
+He again reiterates that Humans and Xindi are destined to form an alliance to stop the Sphere Builders' incursion in the future.
 But he also demands that Degra reveal information about the weapon and its launch schedule.
 An increasingly persuaded Degra promises to do what he can to delay it.

 Meanwhile, a dangerous plasma fire erupts unnoticed on Enterprise's hull.
 Initially, the blaze is small, but it expands progressively until Tucker and Lieutenant Reed are forced to undertake an extravehicular activity to extinguish it.
 Throughout the crises, Tucker repeatedly undermines the Captain's authority by reviling Degra for the suffering he caused during the first attack on Earth that killed his sister.
 To make matters worse, a large Reptilian ship arrives and they are forced to work together to destroy it, despite Degra's reluctance to attack fellow Xindi.
 With their pact now sealed, Degra suggests a meeting with the rest of the Council, and provides Archer with the coordinates.